Fraunhofer-AISEC/cmc/doc/cmcd-api.md

 # CMC API

-This document described the *cmcd* APIs.
+This document describes the *cmcd* APIs.
 For documentation, where this API is used, refer to [Architecture](./architecture.md).
 The *cmcd* provides a [gRPC](https://grpc.io/), [CoAP](https://datatracker.ietf.org/doc/html/rfc7252), and socket API.
 The socket api supports TCP as well as